valerie035/data-analytics-winter-2025/module_1/README.md

 ## Saturday, Janurary 18th - In Class Agenda:

 1) 👯‍♀️ Welcome & Housekeeping
+   * Congrat to Nicole on her new job!
+   * Using GitHub Issues
 2) 🙌 Share & Tell
    * Intro - Aproova - How she uses chatgpt for her job search
    * Break out groups:
      * Intro
+     * What you currently do for work & what you are looking for?
+     * How can you use chatgpt more in your day to day?
+At work OR as a mom
      * Where were you when you first used chatgpt?
 What did you ask it?
      * How did the assignment go for you?
 What did you learn?
    * Trissa - Analyzing Slack Data
 3) ❓ Q&A & Look Ahead
-4) 💃 Guest Speaker - Trina Limpert - Ethics in AI
+4) 💃 Guest Speaker - [Trina Limpert](https://www.linkedin.com/in/trinaceleste/) - Ethics in AI